axelmagn/django-serializers/README.md

 ## Specifying fields explicitly

-You can add extra fields to a `ModelSerializer`, or override the default fields, by declaring fields on the class, just as you would for a `Serializer` class.
+You can add extra fields to a `ModelSerializer` or override the default fields by declaring fields on the class, just as you would for a `Serializer` class.

     class AccountSerializer(ModelSerializer):
         url = CharField(source='get_absolute_url', readonly=True)